biosustain/potion/docs/recipes.rst

 not delete items, instead it *archives* them, removing them from the main instances route.
 Archived items can be viewed in the archive route from where they can be restored but not updated.

-Instead of :class:`ModelManager`, :class:`PrincipalManager` can also be used as the base class for the manager with some minor changes.
+Replace :class:`RelationalManager` with an appropriate base class, such as :class:`SQLAlchemyManager`. :class:`PrincipalManager` can also be used as the base class for the manager with some minor changes.

 .. code-block:: python